toddkitta/CortanaIntelligenceSuiteWorkshopManual/05 Exercise 5 - Summarize Data Using HDInsight Spark.md

     resultDataFrame.write.mode("overwrite").saveAsTable("FlightDelays")
     ```

-1. Click the **Play** icon in the top of the screen to execute this code and create the FlightDelays table.
+1. Click the **Play** icon at the top of the screen to execute this code and create the FlightDelays table.
 You will know a command is executing by the asterisk to the left of the box.
 Once the command has completed, the asterisk will be replaced with a number.

     ![Screenshot](images/summarize_delays_by_airport_5.png)

     ![Screenshot](images/summarize_delays_by_airport_running_command.png)

 1. Once the previous command has completed, click in the empty paragraph below the paragraph in which you entered your Scala script.
 In this paragraph, you are going to author a SQL query to view the results of the table you just created.
 In order to switch from running Scala code, to running SQL, your first line in the paragraph must start with %%.
+As before, click the **Play** icon at the top of the screen to run the command.

     ```scala
     %%sql